elisttm/sillybot/README.md

 # trashbot

-trashbot is a simple discord.py bot with a multitude of features
+trashbot is a simple discord.py based bot with a variety of features

-more indepth information aswell as other important links can be found [here](https://elisttm.space/trashbot) on my website!
+more indepth information aswell as other important links can be found [on my website](https://elisttm.space/trashbot)!

 for questions, suggestions, bug reports or other concerns, please contact me!

-*also note: all database jsons and their derivatives are excluded from this repo!*